Users can execute two types of jobs on ADA Clusters: Interactive jobs and Batch jobs.

 Interactive jobs allow users to interact with applications in real-time within High-Performance Computing (HPC) environment.
 With these jobs, users can request one or more compute nodes in the HPC cluster via SLURM, and then use it to run commands or scripts directly via the command line.
 This can be accomplished with the help of srun and salloc commands.
 The output of these jobs will be displayed on the terminal screen.
 However, if the user disconnects from the cluster, the interactive jobs will terminate.
 These jobs can be useful for testing, debugging, and troubleshooting the code.

-Note: As a general rule, launching interactive jobs from the login node is not recommended as it manages user sessions and has limited resources.
+Note: As a general rule, launching interactive jobs on the login node is not recommended as it manages user sessions and has limited resources.
 Hence, users should always launch interactive jobs on compute nodes only.

 SLURM workload manager.
 When the resources become available, a shell prompt provides an interactive session.
 The user can then work interactively on the node for the specified amount of time.
 The session does not start until the